ivangfr/springboot-keycloak-openldap/README.md

    ![simple-service-swagger](images/simple-service-swagger.png)

-1. Click on `GET /api/public` to open it.
-Then, click on `Try it out` button and, finally, click on `Execute` button
+1. Click `GET /api/public` to open it.
+Then, click `Try it out` button and, finally, click `Execute` button

    It should return
    ```